CYB3RMX/Qu1cksc0pe/README.md

 ## Information Gathering
 <b>This category contains functions and strings about:</b>
 - Gathering all informations from target hosts.
+Like process states, network devices etc.

 ## Keyboard/Keylogging
 <b>This category contains functions and strings about:</b>
 - Tracking infected machine's keyboard.
 - Gathering information about targets keyboard.
+- Managing input methods etc.

 ## Memory Management
 <b>This category contains functions and strings about:</b>